-- Parent consultation evenings in autumn & spring terms an opportunity to discuss your child's progress and learning with their class teacher. - Interim Reports in the autumn term prior to consultation evenings - Annual school reports in the summer term a written summary of your child's progress over the year and suggested targets for the following term. - Fortnightly newsletter with key dates, events, reminders, school and community information. - 'Meet the new teacher' sessions at the end of the summer term, and at the beginning of the autumn term, when the year group's curriculum and routines are explained. - Curriculum workshops organised on an ad hoc basis to help parents/carers support their children at home.
+- Parent consultation evenings in autumn & spring terms an opportunity to discuss your child's progress and learning with their class teacher. - Interim Reports in the autumn term prior to consultation evenings - Annual school reports in the summer term a written summary of your child's progress over the year and suggested targets for the following term. - Fortnightly newsletter with key dates, events, reminders, school and community information. - 'Meet the new teacher' at the beginning of the autumn term, when the year group's curriculum and routines are explained. - Curriculum workshops organised on an adhoc basis to help parents/carers support their children at home.
 In the past we have run literacy, maths and ICT sessions, including internet safety and how we teach calculations. - Curriculum leaflets these are sent home at the end of each term, outlining the next term's learning journey.
 They include helpful websites and suggestions of how you might enrich your child's learning. - Open Afternoons where parents and carers are invited in to spend time in classrooms with the children and share work.